 - Post exploitation: The attack after the attack, ensuring continued access to the compromised system and entering deeper layers of the target system.

 - Reporting: Reporting the key findings of the test and the technical details of the testing procedure.

 Understanding the status is the key to improvement

 It is not possible to know how good your defenses are unless they have been tested.

 The testing scenario that is best for you and your organization depends on the vulnerabilities you have.
-The options range from DDoS emulation to penetration testing to the widest scope of red team testing.
+The options range from DDoS emulation to penetration testing, and include both manual attacks as well as load and attack tests done using our testing tools.
 The scope of the testing varies, but the result is always increased awareness of risks and protection from cyber threats.